clouddefenselabs/clouddefenselabs.github.io/_posts/2023-04-30-Network Rebuild - Proxmox, pfSense, PiHole, oh my copy.markdown

 You'll be presented with some pre-flight checks, and it's going to ask for your upstream DNS providers.
 I chose to use my pfSense Firewall IP Address (10.10.0.1) since it's up and running already and it's part of the setup anyhow to forward to Cloudflare.

-Next it'll ask to prelod some blocklist, go ahead and accept them, and accept defaults for the remainder of the setup.
+Next it'll ask to preload some blocklist, go ahead and accept them, and accept defaults for the remainder of the setup.
 Your next step is to log into the PiHole interface with the password that it presents on the last screen.
 If you want to change your password, use:

 ```bash
 pihole -a -p